top of page

 Credit: Etsy.com

-Picture this scenario: one day, you might find yourself waking up with an abundance of spoons.
-Your body feels well-rested, your mind is clear, and you have a surplus of energy at your disposal.
-On such days, you can seize the opportunity to tackle tasks that demand more effort and engagement.
+Picture this scenario: one day, you might wake up with many spoons.
+Your body feels well-rested, your mind is clear, and you have a surplus of energy.
+On such days, you can seize the opportunity to tackle tasks requiring more effort and engagement.
 Perhaps you'll engage in a rigorous workout, tackle an ambitious work project, or spend quality time with friends and family, knowing that your reservoir of spoons is overflowing.

 However, there will also be days when you wake up with fewer spoons than usual.
 Perhaps you didn't sleep well, or you're grappling with stress or other factors that have depleted your energy reserves.
 On these days, it's crucial to approach tasks and commitments with a heightened sense of awareness.
 This might mean delegating certain tasks, taking breaks to recharge, or simply being more selective about where you invest your energy.